equalcarecoop/eccoo-tech-docs/platform-technical-design/component-designs/individual-profile.md

 ## ​C​ritical requirements

+* Enctyption of personal data
+* Provision of unique identifier - the Person ID \(PID\).

 ## ​Implementation

-This may not be a viable component on its own, but may actually be a facet of the
+This may not be a viable component on its own, but may actually be a facet of the relationship component.

 On the other hand, this might be the core user data (e.g. name, gender, address).
 If so, this should be a database of some kind.
 A SQL (Relational) Database could do this, as could a NoSQL Database.
+Selection of database technology should be based on other choices of database.

 ## Reference